Porting Options: US In-App vs International Manual Process

 TABLE OF CONTENTS

-What is porting?
+What is Porting?

 Porting a number is the transfer of a phone number between two telecom service providers.
 The process involves providing the right documentation to prove ownership of the number as well as the execution of the transfer between the current provider and the new provider.